-In McCracken's time series for B, a large step-like change (1.7 nT; from 3.5 nT to 5.2 nT; the largest jump in the entire ~600-year record) occurs between the 1944 and 1954 sunspot minima flanking cycle 18.
-No such corresponding change is observed in the concordant reconstructions of Svalgaard and Cliver [2005; this paper], Rouillard et al. [2007] and Lockwood et al. [2009], nor in B calculated from the quantity BV deduced by Le Sager and Svalgaard [2004] using either V of Svalgaard and Cliver [2006] or of Rouillard et al. [2007], or in B deduced from $D{st}$ .
-Muscheler et al. [2007] discuss the uncertainties with the balloon-borne data that form the basis for McCracken's calibration of the composite equivalent neutron monitor data before 1951.
-The strong geomagnetic evidence argues that this particular calibration of the pre-neutron monitor cosmic ray reconstruction is not on a firm footing.
-We suggest that part of the reason for the disagreement might lie with the calibration and splicing together of the disparate cosmic ray datasets.
-After our paper was submitted, we were pleased to read a paper by Steinhilber et al. [2010] in which a new Be-based reconstruction has moved closer to our reconstruction, to that of Rouillard et al. [2007], and to that of Caballero-Lopez et al. [2004] with diffusion coefficient depending inversely of $B^2$ ( $a \sim 2$ ).
-The reconstruction of Steinhilber et al. [2010] still differs somewhat with the geomagnetic based reconstructions, especially for the ~1880-1900 interval [Figure 14] and, just like the previous discrepancy, this will need to be resolved.
+calibration and splicing together of the disparate cosmic ray data sets.

+[28] After our paper was submitted, we were pleased to read a paper by Steinhilber et al. [2010] in which a new 10Be-based reconstruction has moved closer to our reconstruction, to that of Rouillard et al. [2007], and to that of Caballero-Lopez et al. [2004] with diffusion coefficient depending inversely of B^2 ($a \sim 2$).
+The reconstruction of Steinhilber et al. [2010] still differs somewhat with the geomagnetic based reconstructions, especially for the ~1880-1900 interval (Figure 14) and, just like the previous discrepancy, this will need to be resolved.
 We suggest that if the sharp dip around ~1895 is not borne out by further investigation, the magnitude of earlier excursions to very low values may also be in doubt.
 Figure 15 shows IDV for all stations for the interval 1880-1920 and does not support the marked decrease around ~1895.
 It is unlikely that data from further stations will change that conclusion.
+In line with this conclusion, W. R. Webber et al. (A comparison of new calculations of the yearly 10Be production in the Earth's polar atmosphere by cosmic rays with yearly 10Be measurements in multiple Greenland ice cores between 1939 and 1994-A troubling lack of concordance, manuscript in preparation, 2010) suggest that "more than 50% of the 10Be flux increase around, e.g., 1700 A.D., 1810 A.D. and 1895 A.D. is due to nonproduction related increases."